waku-org/docs.waku.org/docs/guides/js-waku/configure-discovery.md

 });
 ```

-## Configure DNS Discovery and Static Peers
+## Configure DNS discovery and static peers

-You can also bootstrap your node using [DNS Discovery](/overview/concepts/dns-discovery) and [Static Peers](/overview/concepts/static-peers) simultaneously:
+You can also bootstrap your node using [DNS Discovery](/learn/concepts/dns-discovery) and [Static Peers](/learn/concepts/static-peers) simultaneously:

 ```js
 import { createLightNode } from "@waku/sdk";